I just got a pc engine and all games are garbled like this is the ram bad?

 >liquid solder paste

-Great for many things but it's far too expensive for poorfags.
+Great for many things but it's far too expensive for poorgays.
 When you've spent your last $100 on a broken console on ebay all you can afford is a small coil of the lowest quality garbage.
 Also, "a heat gun" is the "primitive solution".
 And advanced being can solder a TQFP304 in under 60 seconds with a heroin spoon.
 Also, you completely forgot the whole part where you have to desolder the caps before soldering new ones.
 Surely a trivial step that you just forgot about because you've done it so many times.

 rate it